savq/paq-nvim/README.md

 ### Usage

-In your init.vim, you can write something like:
+In your `init.vim`, you can write something like:

 ```
 lua << EOF

-paq 'lervag/vimtex'
 paq 'itchyny/lightline.vim'
-paq {'neoclide/coc.nvim', branch = 'release'} -- Call like a table when passing options
+-- Use braces when passing options
+paq{'lervag/vimtex', opt=true}
+paq{'neoclide/coc.nvim', branch='release'}

 EOF
 ```